 As for food, there has been a bit of a head chef shuffle in Hobart recently.
 Basically Marque IV used to be the bomb in town but recently Peppermint Bay stole the head chef from there.
 Marque IV then pinched the chef from Morilla estate (which you should check out because you can sample great food, beer and wine in the one place in Hobart http://www.moorilla.com.au/), who has then apparently bought a chef down from Sydney.
 Due to this I cant really comment on what the best resteraunt is these days.
 Word around the campfire though is that Peppermint Bay is currently leading the way with food. over 7 years ago

 For more eating suggestions I'll through in a few indulgent choices.
 Plum in Salamanca is a wonderful place to eat - I highly recommend the Ocean Trout Tortellini, and any of their fish mains.
 If you are feeling really indulgent there is always Lebrina in New Town.
 They do a beautiful duck.

 The Henry Jones is a lovely place to stay, however I've noticed they've slipped a little from their formerly high standards.
 You wouldn't go wrong staying at Zero Davey just down the pier from HJ.

 As an alternative to some of the bigger drives (like the East Coast), you may want to check out Bruny Island.
 There's a little bit of everything there - from yummy eats to bush walks (you can walk around the lighthouse and see the Southern Ocean), and if you stay the night you can see penguins.

-I'm pretty sure you'll have a great time no matter what you choose to do, especially with so many good suggestions. about 7 years ago
+I'm pretty sure you'll have a great time no matter what you choose to do, especially with so many good suggestions. over 7 years ago

 I love visiting Tasmania because of the food and wine!
 You better try out the seafood there.
 So delicious!
 I am a huge fan of the Atlantic salmon, scallops, and lobster.
 Their gourmet delights are fantastic too.